Learning F2L

 If the stickers of the edge and the corner facing upwards have different colours, the initial two turns are the same as above but you have to move the edge to a different position.

 Attention!
-In 50 % of the cases, the edge is already in the correct distance from its corner, and you can simply "catch" it with the corner:
+In 50 % of the cases, the edge is already in the correct distance from its corner.
+You can then skip the first 5 turns simply "catch" the edge with the corner:

 This case is a little bit difficult to describe, and you will often miss it at first glance.

-One way to recognise it is to ignore the bottom colour sticker of the corner so that it becomes an edge.
+One way to recognise it is to ignore the bottom colour sticker of the corner as if it was an edge.
 If that edge can be put into the place of the real edge without flipping it, you have that case and you just have to catch the edge with the corner.

 Bringing Pieces to the Top Layer